-If you have multiple accounts and sensitive information, you might consider using a password manager to avoid saving all your passwords on your desktop or a piece of paper.
+If you have multiple accounts and sensitive information, you might consider using an enterprise password manager to avoid saving all your passwords on your desktop or a piece of paper.
 Many people would think it is safe to keep your passwords and access credentials in a notepad or a sticky note, but this is not safe because it means your private accounts might be exposed to others.

 A password manager is security software that saves an encrypted version of all your passwords and other login credentials and only allows authorized access to this information after a strict authentication.

 A password generator is software that generates different kinds of passwords for your different uses.
 All the generated passwords will be unique and unbreakable because password generators rely on complicated mathematical procedures to build unpredictable passwords that no hacking tool can break.
 Some password generators would also provide the ability to keep a record of all the generated passwords in a way that can be restored in the future only by the users themselves.

 Usually, the passwords would contain a random combination of letters, numbers, small and capital letters, and sometimes other characters like dashes and dollar signs.
 Don’t panic when you see such a password because this is the only way to keep your data and accounts safe from others.

 While you might think that you have everything under control by keeping your passwords in a notepad on your desktop, something terrible could happen in a blink of an eye resulting in the loss of valuable information.
 Don’t hesitate to secure your virtual world by using advanced technologies, and if you don’t have time, search the internet for a good password generator.